semidark/xrdp-citrix/README.md

 # Remote Desktop Environment Docker Container

-A Docker container providing a full Xfce desktop environment accessible via RDP, based on Debian Bookworm.
+A Docker container providing a minimal Xfce desktop with an Citrix Workspace Client accessible via RDP, based on Debian Bookworm.
+Can be run on Raspberry (armhf) and amd64 Hardware to give you a very lightweight Citrix Client.

 ## Features